skills/your-first-extension-for-github-copilot/.github/steps/1-preparing.md

 ### :keyboard: Activity: Getting to know your extension development environment

-1. Righ-click the below button to open the **Create Codespace** page in a new tab.
+1. Right-click the below button to open the **Create Codespace** page in a new tab.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/{{full_repo_name}}?quickstart=1)